LineageOS/lineage_wiki/pages/libvirt-qemu.md

 {: .table }

 {% include alerts/important.html content="Running one of the x86_64 targets require a CPU which supports the SSE 4.2 instruction set, otherwise it will not boot." %}

+{% include alerts/warning.html content="Some old entry level x86_64 CPUs may also would not be able to run the x86_64 targets.
+For example, In the Intel® Haswell family, Intel® Core™ i3 CPUs could run it without problems.
+However, When running on Intel® Celeron® CPUs, Android complains `IKeystoreService` fails to start." %}

 {% include alerts/important.html content="If you wish to run the virtual machine on ARMv9 devices (with hardware acceleration), you must select the `virtio_arm64only` target.
 The `virtio_arm64` target will not boot on these processor variants, as they don't support 32-bit mode." %}